-117 Hr'g Tr.
+&lt;sup>124 Hr'g Tr.
 61:25-62:2, Dec.
 6, 2021.

-them as far back as 2013, noting there were "questions as to whether Mallinckrodt was even insolvent when it spun off from Covidien due to the opioid litigation."118
+as far back as 2013, noting there were "questions as to whether Mallinckrodt was even insolvent when it spun off from Covidien due to the opioid litigation."

-204. Mallinckrodt's insolvency during the years 2010-2013 (and beyond) is evident in Debtors' own estimates of their potential liabilities for Opioid Claims.
-Mr. Welch, who relied on commonly utilized methodologies for valuing litigation claims-primarily, by extrapolating settlement amounts paid by Mallinckrodt in 2019-estimated that the Debtors potentially faced more than \$30 billion of liabilities on Opioid Claims.119 According to Mr. Welch, "if even a fraction of plaintiffs . . . [were] successful in winning all the damages they seek," judgments on those claims "could quickly aggregate into the billions or tens of billions of dollars."120
+293. Mallinckrodt's insolvency during the years 2010-2013 (and beyond) is evident in the Debtors' own estimates of their potential liabilities for Opioid Claims.
+Welch, who relied on commonly utilized methodologies for valuing litigation claims-primarily, by extrapolating settlement amounts that Mallinckrodt paid in 2019-estimated that the Debtors potentially faced more than \$30 billion of liabilities on Opioid Claims.
+According to Welch, "if even a fraction of plaintiffs . . . [were] successful in winning all the damages they seek," judgments on those claims "could quickly aggregate into the billions or tens of billions of dollars."
+127

-205. The Debtors' estimates of historical opioid liabilities exceed, by far, the total value of Mallinckrodt's assets at any point in time, including during the years 2010-2013.
-The solvency analysis prepared by Houlihan Lokey in connection with the spinoff placed a value of approximately \$3.1 billion on the Mallinckrodt assets.
+294. The Debtors' estimates of historical opioid liabilities exceed, by far, the total value of their assets at any point in time, including during the years 2010-2013.
+The solvency analysis that Houlihan Lokey prepared in connection with the spinoff placed a value of approximately \$3.1 billion on the Mallinckrodt assets.
 Mallinckrodt's opioid liabilities were far in excess of this value at the time of the spinoff and the transfers.
-This point was not lost on the Court, which, after reviewing the expert reports submitted in connection with chapter 11 proceedings, determined that the Debtors were "hopelessly insolvent."121
+This point was not lost on the Court, which, after reviewing the expert reports submitted in connection with this Bankruptcy Case, determined that the Debtors were "hopelessly insolvent."

-206. Although Mallinckrodt was insolvent from the weight of overwhelming opioid liability, it was pushed further into insolvency as a result of (a) the \$857 million of Cash Transfers to Covidien; (b) being encumbered by approximately \$900 million in note obligations while Covidien pocketed approximately \$721 million of the note proceeds; and (c) being saddled with
+295. Although Mallinckrodt was already insolvent from the weight of overwhelming opioid liability, it was pushed even further into insolvency as a result of (a) its \$857 million of Cash Transfers to Covidien; (b) being encumbered by approximately \$900 million in note obligations while Covidien pocketed approximately \$721 million of the Note Proceeds; and (c)

-118 Id. at 62:2-5.
+&lt;sup>125 Id. at 62:2-5.

-119 Id. at 62:21-63:5.
+&lt;sup>126 Id. at 62:21-63:5.